 Gig is the landlady, community activist and artist from the Golden Lion Pub, Todmorden.
-In our road trip we travel during the Covid restrictions of Summer 2020, through the attic of the pub into a secret room.
+In our road trip we travel during the Covid restrictions of 2020/21, through the attic of the pub into a secret room.
 Gig enacts Thai rituals that symbolise the giving to community, the feeding and acts of ritual food offerings, the role of the colour yellow in her art and community activism.
 I am transported to a childhood reoccurring dream of a secret room and this becomes a part of the work as well.
 The work is permeated by the virus and its impact on our lives.

 At the end of 2020 I photographed Winter Solstice in The Kielder Forest; the darkest day (of the darkest year), under the darkest sky in Europe.